Methamphetamine addiction

 • severe mental and emotional symptoms, such as anxiety, mood changes, depression and suicidal thoughts, aggression and violent behaviour, psychosis (paranoia, hallucinations – seeing and hearing things that are not there – and delusions)

-• cardiovascular problems, ie, high blood pressure, stroke, heart attack.
+• cardiovascular problems, eg, high blood pressure, stroke, heart attack.

-• the unknown effect methamphetamine has when it is mixed with other drugs or medication
+• the unknown effect methamphetamine has when it's mixed with other drugs or medications

-• risky sexual behaviour that leads to STIs or unplanned pregnancy
+• risky sexual behaviour that leads to STIs (sexually transmitted infections) or unplanned pregnancy

 • risk of overdose from a strong batch or large dose of methamphetamine, which can be fatal